freeCodeCamp/guide/src/pages/articles/miscellaneous/how-you-can-get-to-inbox-zero-with-gmail/index.md

 ---
-title: How You Can Get To Inbox Zero with Gmail
+title: How You Can Get to Inbox Zero with Gmail
 ---
 > These Gmail Shortcuts will save you hours and help you get to Inbox Zero.